sstephenson2/SeisCRUST/README.md

 ## Contributing

 If you would like to contribute to this database, please contact the authors.
-We welcome contributions to `SeisCruST` and would be delighted if you choose to upload your spot measurements and 1D velocity profiles!
+We welcome contributions to `SeisCruST` and would be delighted if you choose to upload your spot crustal thickness measurements and 1D velocity profiles!

+If you're ready to contribute, here's how you can do it:

+1. **Fork the repository**: Click the 'Fork' button at the top right of this page and clone your forked repository to your local machine.

+2. **Create a new branch**: From your terminal, create a new branch for the data addition, bug fix or feature you want to work on.
+You can create a new branch with `git checkout -b branch-name`.

+3. **Make your changes**: Make the changes you want to contribute.
+Whether it is adding new data, fixing a bug, improving documentation, or adding a new feature, we really appreciate feedback, new data and improvements!

+4. **Commit your changes**: Once you're done, commit your changes with `git commit -m "Your detailed commit message"`.
+Please add as much information as possible to your commit messages.

+5. **Push your changes**: Push your changes to your forked repository with `git push origin branch-name`.

+6. **Create a pull request**: Go to your forked repository on GitHub and click the 'New pull request' button.
+Fill out the form and then submit the pull request.

+We will take a look at your pull request as soon as we can!

 ## License